Xilinx/llvm-aie/README.md

 ## Architecture Overview

 Generally speaking, AI Engine processors are in-order, exposed-pipeline VLIW processors.
-These processors are implemented as part of an array of processors focused on application acceleration targeting AI, Machine Learning, and DSP applications.
-They have been integrated in a number of commercial devices including the [Versal AI Core Series](https://www.xilinx.com/products/silicon-devices/acap/versal-ai-core.html) and [Ryzen-AI SOCs](https://www.amd.com/en/products/processors/consumer/ryzen-ai.html).
+These processors are implemented as part of an array of processors focused on application acceleration targetting AI, Machine Learning, and DSP applications.
+They have been integrated in a number of commercial devices including the [Versal AI Core Series](https://www.amd.com/en/products/adaptive-socs-and-fpgas/versal/ai-core-series.html) and [Ryzen-AI SOCs](https://www.amd.com/en/products/processors/consumer/ryzen-ai.html).

 Each VLIW instruction bundle specifies the behavior of one or more functional units, which begin executing a new instruction at the same time.
 The processor pipeline does not include stall logic, and instructions will continue executing in order regardless of other instructions in the pipeline.
 As a result, the compiler is able to schedule machine instructions which access the same register in ways that potentially overlap.  e.g.